 Returns or Replacement

 Printer glitches cannot be avoided.
-In rare cases, the approved metadata files are not being followed, resulting to misprinting.
+In rare cases, the approved metadata files are not being followed, resulting in misprinting.

 To be eligible for a return/replacement, your item must be proven defective of misprinting (for book orders).
 An investigation will be launched and we will only require you take clear photos of the parts of the book that are being misprinted.